Outstanding Civil Engineering Achievement (OCEA) Award

 ASCE annually recognizes an exemplary civil engineering project as the Outstanding Civil Engineering Achievement.
 Established in 1960, this prestigious award honors the project that best illustrates superior civil engineering skills and represents a significant contribution to civil engineering progress and society.
 Honoring an overall project rather than an individual, the award celebrates the contributions of many engineers.

-, developed by the San Diego County Water Authority, was named the recipient of the 2017 ASCE Outstanding Civil Engineering Achievement Award during the annual Outstanding Projects And Leaders Gala, March 16, in Arlington, VA.
+The Second Avenue Subway - Phase 1, developed by the MTA/New York City Transit, was named the recipient of the 2018 ASCE Outstanding Civil Engineering Achievement Award during the annual Outstanding Projects And Leaders Gala, March 15, in Arlington, VA.

 In addition to the OPAL trophy, the national OCEA award consists of a permanently displayed bronze plaque supplied by ASCE.
 The plaque is presented to the owner of the project in a ceremony coordinated by the local ASCE Region, Section or Branch in which the project is located.
 The Region, Section or Branch should coordinate the ceremony with the OCEA Coordinator in ASCE's Media Relations Department.
 The Region, Section of Branch should invite the ASCE President and other ASCE leaders as appropriate.
 Additional bronze plaques may be ordered through the ASCE Media Relations Department.
 These plaques will be invoiced to the individual(s) ordering the plaques.